How to Write an Executive Cover Letter: Example and Tips

 Why this example excels

-If you're starting from scratch, head over to our related post: Here is What a Good Cover Letter Looks Like.
-Then come back here for the tips you need to take your letter to the next level!
+If you're starting from scratch, read our related post: Here is What a Good Cover Letter Looks Like.
+The guide gives you a good overview of how you can get started with your application letter.
+When you’ve read that, come back here and we will take things to the next level.

-As an executive, you want your cover letter and resume to showcase your strongest leadership skills while meeting all of the above requirements.
-If you create a basic template, you can quickly create a customized document with the seven tips below to make each and every letter personalized for the company you are applying to.
+You know the drill.
+Hiring managers will expect more of you as you climb the career ladder.
+As an executive, your cover letter needs to be a cut above the rest.
+You have to showcase your strongest leadership skills while meeting all of the above requirements.
+If you create a basic template, you can quickly customize the document with the nine tips below.

-Starting at the top of your cover letter, here are 7 tips from the executive resume writer team at Zipjob to get your cover letter noticed.
+Let’s say that you already have the basic structure down.
+What happens next?
+The answer is that you level-up your document.
+Starting at the top of your cover letter, here are nine tips from the executive resume writer team at ZipJob to get your cover letter noticed.

 1. Indicate why you're writing

 You may be writing to express interest in an unadvertised opportunity, but you're most likely writing in response to an open position.
 In the first paragraph, you should tell the reader exactly which job you are applying for and where you found out about the opening.
-Many HR offices track ads and referrals, so it’s important to highlight these.
+Many HR offices track adverts and referrals, so it’s important to highlight these details.

-You can also list your credentials in the first paragraph to show why you would be an intuitive fit for the company.
-If you were referred by a person in the company, you would indicate it in the first paragraph.
+But that’s not the part that will grab the reader’s attention.
+You need a hook.
+For example, you could list your credentials in the first paragraph to show why you would be an intuitive fit for the company.
+On the other hand, if you were referred by a person in the company, you can use this point as your hook.
+Figure out what information will make you stand out here.

 An example: